DB2 Reverse ETL Setup

 CREATE SCHEMA SEGMENT_REVERSE_ETL

-Run the below SQL commands to grant Segment the required permissions:
+Run the following SQL commands to grant Segment the required permissions:

--- Grant permissions to create manage objects within the SEGMENT_REVERSE_ETL schema
+-- Grant permissions to create and manage objects within the SEGMENT_REVERSE_ETL schema

 GRANT CREATEIN, DROPIN ON SCHEMA SEGMENT_REVERSE_ETL TO USER <username>;